My team “Maillot 24Tokyo” ride of AR Nihonbashi Flèche 2020

 Atami castle

-The weather started out as clear and sunny, getting pretty warm early on.
+The weather started out clear and sunny, getting pretty warm early on.
 Not until the afternoon did it get overcast and a bit cooler.
 I ended up drinking plenty of water throughout the ride, both when it was hot and later when temperatures dropped.

 Once the coastal road started getting hilly as we crossed into Izu I could not really extend my time savings much, but at least the heat did not wear me out and I felt better than on the ride out to Machida the night before.
 I enjoyed the fast descent towards Shuzenji after the pass on Rt12 from the coast at Ito.
 Descending was definitely a strength for the Elephant NFE, as its wide 650B tyres float over uneven roads.
 At PC1, a Lawson conbini 141 km from the start I was about 1:15 ahead of the cutoff time, which is not a great amount, but not terrible either.